 → is suitable for sensitive skin.

-Nowadays CBD is part of my regular skincare routine, besides taking it orally.
+Nowadays CBD is part of my regular skincare routine and I also take it orally.

 From all of my CBD cream experiments, this homemade CBD salve made with only 3 ingredients is by far my favorite.

 I use organic virgin cold-pressed coconut oil, raw organic shea butter and pure CBD extract for it.

 It’s great as a facial serum, powerful, yet gentle enough to use on the sensitive skin around your eyes.

 I literally feel how my skin absorbs it and notice what it does for it.

 CBD is fat-soluble, which is why it needs to be mixed with fat for proper absorption.

 Coconut oil is especially good for this, because it contains 92% saturated fat.